Urinary Tract Infections (2/4): Causes, Pathogens and Risk Factors

 Pathogens in Urinary Tract Infections:

-Pathogens of uncomplicated urinary tract infections are most common E. coli (80%), followed by Proteus mirabilis, Staphylococcus saprophyticus, and Klebsiella pneumoniae [Table pathogen spectrum of bacterial cystitis].
+The most common bacteria of uncomplicated urinary tract infections are E. coli (80%), followed by Proteus mirabilis, Staphylococcus saprophyticus, and Klebsiella pneumoniae [Table pathogen spectrum of bacterial cystitis].

 - Anaerobic Gram-positive pathogens: Peptococcus and Peptostreptococcus